Understanding Vehicle Excise Duty (VED) or "Road Tax" for EVs

 Are electric vehicles (EVs) exempt from road tax in the UK?

-How much road tax will electric vehicle (EV) owners pay from 2025?
+How much road tax do EV owners pay?

 Vehicle registration date |